What are the most common causes of cerebral palsy?

 What You Should Do Now?

 If you find yourself in a situation where you believe your child’s cerebral palsy may have been prevented, we encourage you to contact the legal team at D. Miller & Associates, PLLC.
 We are providing free consultations for any parent who is interested in learning more as compensation may be available to you.
 Each state has their own deadlines in which you can file the suit, so we encourage you to act quickly.
-A cerebral palsy legal team member will investigate your case and obtain medical records on your behalf.
+A cerebral palsy legal team member will investigate your case and obtain medical records on your be half to start building a cerebral palsy lawsuit.
 There are never any fees unless we recover a compensation for you.
 Please call 1-800-515-9181 or use the form on this page to contact us immediately.